 Rohingya Legal Forum

-The Rohingya Legal Forum project brings together a group of jurists who are experts in the matter of the Rohingya in order to foster collaboration & efficiency in developing applicable ideas to address the situation at hand in order to bring more awareness & effective policy change to the situation.
+This forum brings together expert jurists in the matter of the Rohingya to foster collaboration & efficiency in developing applicable ideas to address the situation at hand in order to bring awareness & effective policy change to the situation.

-More than three million Muslim Uighurs in China are believed to be interned in Chinese prisons.
+More than three million Muslim Uighurs are believed to be interned in Chinese prisons.
 Considering the situation this group of experts has been formed to inspire and create innovative policy solutions to their problems.